JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

   - The countries that had the most positive cumulative percent change in outbound or inbound tourists saw similar trends between percent change in tourism and precent change in GDP.
   - Countries with a smaller cumulative percent change in tourism over time also saw a consistently flat year-on-year percent change in GDP (percent change that hover around 0)
 - Iceland, whose tourism increased the most (both inbound and outbound), did not have a very high cumulative GDP percent change.
 Iceland is a unique country for other reasons including having a very small population, and a boom in popularity after the 2011 volcano erpution.
-- The source data  was difficult to manage, as each country may report toursim information differently, and there is no perfect way to count *real* tourists entering or leaving a country
+- The source data  was difficult to manage, as each country may report toursim information differently, and there is no perfect way to count *real* tourists entering or leaving a country.
+I  would like to get more information on exactly how the inbound and outbound data were collected beyond the brief descriptions on the OECD website.

 ### Further Analysis:
 * It would be interesting to compare the actual tourism and GDP percent growth correlations of all countries investigated in the percent change.